Congratulations Jennifer you are the winner of my first fabric giveaway!!!

 100% Organic Cotton Twill Fabric Giveaway 1 - Crooked Brook

-I am very excited to announce that I will be giving away a box of assorted Certified 100% Organic Cotton Twill Fabric courtesy of Crooked Brook.
-These are nice size pieces of fabric with endless possibilities!
+I am very excited to announce that I will be giving away a box of assorted Certified 100% Organic Cotton

 What is Twill Fabric?

-when two sets of yarns cross each other, usually at right angles, generally accomplished with a loom.
+Twill is a type of textile weave with a pattern of diagonal parallel ribs this is achieved when two sets of yarns cross each other, usually at right angles, generally accomplished with a loom.
 With fewer interlacing in twill fabrics this allows for the yarns to move more freely, and thus they are softer and more pliable allowing the fabric to drape nicely.
 Twills recover from wrinkles better than plain-weave fabrics do because of the number of interlacing.
 Twill fabrics have a front and a back side, unlike plain weave, where both sides are the same.
 The front side of the twill is called the face and the back is called the back.
 The face side of a twill weave fabric is the side with the most apparent pattern.
 The face side is typically more durable, more attractive, and most often used side of the fabric.
 There are various types of twill fabrics including chino, drill, denim, gabardine, tweed and serge all of which are suitable for many applications.

-To enter this giveaway, check out Crooked Brook’s fabric page and leave a comment here with the type and color of fabric you would like to see offered for a future giveaway.
+and leave a comment here with the type and color of fabric you would like to

 Contest ends midnight (Eastern Standard Time) 05/16/12.